pace-neutrons/Horace/documentation/user_docs/docs/manual/Correcting_for_sample_misalignment.rst

 It is straightforward to correct this misalignment, once enough data have been accumulated, by comparing the positions of Bragg peaks with what they are expected to be.

-Alignment correction is a two-step process:
+Alignment correction is a three-step process:

-1. First, the misalignment must be determined and checked.
+1. First, the misalignment must be determined from known theoretical diffraction patterns expected from the crystal and actual diffraction patterns measured in the experiment.
+2. Second, the corrections, which would bring actual diffraction patterns as close as possible to the actual patterns should be identified.
-2. Then, the correction must be applied to the data.
+3. Then, the correction must be applied to the data.

 Step 1 - determining the true Bragg peak positions